-Persistent genital arousal disorder (PGAD) is characterized by unrelenting, spontaneous, and uncontainable genital arousal, mostly in females.
+Experts characterize persistent genital arousal disorder (PGAD) as unrelenting, spontaneous, and uncontainable genital arousal, mostly in females.

-A woman with PGAD can experience spontaneous orgasms that do not resolve arousal.
-The person’s arousal is not linked to sexual desire.
+A person with PGAD can experience spontaneous orgasms that do not resolve arousal, and their arousal does not result from sexual desire.

 PGAD can lead to ongoing physical pain, stress, and psychological difficulties due to an inability to carry out everyday tasks.
-The condition can affect women of all ages.
+The condition can affect females of all ages.

 The primary symptom of PGAD is a series of ongoing and uncomfortable sensations in and around the genital tissues, including the clitoris, labia, vagina, perineum, and anus.